The Complete Guide to throwing a NOLA-themed party

 4. What kind of décor is right for a NOLA party?

 Less formal party décor elements might include bowls or hurricane vases filled with gold doubloon, colorful beads, and or music notes.
 Use gold, green, and or purple glitter around candle votives.
-Green, purple and gold fringed curtains can serve as backdrops or hung in doorways.
+Green, purple, and gold-fringed curtains can serve as backdrops or be hung in doorways.